githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/1-introduction.md

 In this module you will:

-- Review how to install the GitHub Actions Importer CLI Extension and ensure it's up-to-date
+- Review how to install the GitHub Actions Importer CLI extension and ensure it's up to date
-- Understand the GitHub Actions Importer commands: audit, forecast, dry-run, and migrate as well as learn what is not automatically migrated
+- Understand the GitHub Actions Importer commands: audit, forecast, dry-run, and migrate as well as learn what cannot be migrated automatically
-- Run through a mock migration lab exercise for a supported CI platform with the platforms mentioned below
+- Run through a mock migration lab exercise for one of the supported CI/CD platforms listed below

 ## Prerequisites